-You are demotivated, your anxiety interferes with your life, your sleep, your studies and your relationships, you have experienced a traumatic event that has upset you?
+You are demotivated and depressed?
+Your anxiety is interfering with your life, your sleep, your studies and your relationships?
+You have experienced a traumatic event that has upset you?

 Our psychologists will listen to you and provide you with support in complete confidentiality.
-After evaluating your situation together, they will be able to propose immediate solutions or refer you to the services or therapists best able to respond to your needs.
+After evaluating your situation with you, they will be able to propose immediate solutions or refer you to the services or therapists best able to respond to your needs.

 - Preventing or recovering from depression or overexertion

-- Dealing with a love break-up or loss
+- Dealing with a romantic break-up or loss

 - Improving self-esteem